Battle Arena Toshinden 2: Reviews

 Maximums Rich Leadbetter argued that the changes from the original game, particularly the new characters Chaos and Vermillion, made the game better, but also felt that they were insufficient, particularly in light of the graphical advances PlayStation games had made since the original Toshinden was released.
+He added that compared to smoother 60 frames per second gameplay offered by rivals, Toshinden 2 looked "jerky".
 He concluded by advising PlayStation owners to wait for Tekken 2 instead.
 GamePro similarly described the game as "more of the same."
 While the reviewer stated the graphics are better than the first game, he derided the game's lack of intelligent fighting technique, particularly that combos are very limited and the fights essentially boil down to trading special attacks.
 IGN stated that the game's animations were not very smooth and the camera made gameplay challenging.
 Final comments on the game stated that although the game wasn't necessarily bad, it wasn't exactly outstanding either.

+Patrick Baggatta of Game Players felt that the backgrounds were "fantastic" and specified Duke's, Rungo's and Sofia's stages as examples.
+He further thought that the character designs were "pretty damn nice", and also gave praise to the new bosses, noting Master's "lightning-fast attacks" and labeling Uranus as one of the "most attractive" characters graphically in any fighting game.
+While calling it a good game, he wrote that the game "still suffers to some degree from choppy animations and occasionally sluggish controls" found in the original Toshinden.
+Another of the magazine's editors, Mike, wrote: "Toshinden was never in the league of a Street Fighter or Virtua Fighter in terms of gameplay.
+It was more like a Mortal Kombat.
+The second one doesn't manage to wow like the first and, even though gameplay elements were added, it just isn't balanced or deep enough to rank with the classics.
+That doesn't mean BAT 2 is not an excellent fighting game,".Intelligent Gamer's Fusion's Jer Horwitz reviewed the PC version of the game.
+He noted that the faster play and new moves made the game fun, and further praised character designs and for having "The best 3-D artwork attempted on a home game to date".
+He called the music "excellent" just as the first game but was critical of how it restarts every round and hence can't be enjoyed as it should.
+Also criticised were "camera problems" and "low-quality background art", both as downgrades compared to the original Toshinden.